 Battery technology: 4 developments according to the Battery Lab

-The development of battery technology is advancing at lightning speed.
-Five years ago, battery-electric lorries were almost unimaginable.
-Today, they are widely in use, and we are even seeing applications that are far more demanding, such as electric aircraft.
-Experts Erik Hoedemaekers and Jan-Willem Sangers have identified four key trends in the battery industry.
+The development of battery technology is progressing at lightning speed.
+Five years ago, battery-electric trucks were still almost unthinkable.
+Development is accelerating due to electrification, stricter sustainability requirements, new mobility applications, and increasing demand for energy storage.
+Experts Erik Hoedemaekers and Jan-Willem Sangers identify four key developments in the battery industry.

 1. Growing number of battery applications calls for rapid validation and testing